[Hover on an image to see the caption; Click on an image for a larger picture]

 my Peterson's shows no bird which, in breeding-season, looks like that, and which nests in this region.

--- D Ames thought that green fly or wasp on Yarrow and Death-camas was possibly a Tiphiidae wasp;
+- D Ames thought that green fly or wasp on Yarrow and Camas was possibly a Tiphiidae wasp;

-- Bob Lamb and Pat MacKay have identified it as a syrphid-fly (hover-fly or flower-fly), possibly genus Microdon.
+- Bob Lamb and Pat MacKay have identified it as a syrphid (hover-fly or bee-fly), possibly genus Microdon.

 This group has larvae that live in ant colonies, and the adults feed on pollen and nectar.